Academic Search Premier

-- Business Source Elite
+Business Source Elite

-This business database provides full-text for nearly 1,100 business publications, including full-text for nearly 500 peer-reviewed business publications.
-The rich collection of titles in Business Source Elite provides information dating back to 1985.
-This database is updated on a daily basis via EBSCOhost.
+Provides full-text for nearly 1,100 business publications, including full-text for nearly 500 peer-reviewed business publications.
+The rich collection of titles in “Business Source Elite” provides information dating back to 1985.
+Updated on a daily basis via EBSCOhost.

 Consumer Reports (CR) is an expert, independent, nonprofit organization whose mission is to work for a fair, just, and safe marketplace for all consumers and to empower consumers to protect themselves.
 The organization was founded in 1936 when advertising first flooded the mass media.
 Consumers lacked a reliable source of information they could depend on to help them distinguish hype from fact and good products from bad ones.
 Since then, CR has filled that vacuum with a broad range of consumer information.
-To maintain its independence and impartiality, CR accepts no outside advertising and no free samples, and employs several hundred mystery shoppers and technical experts to buy and test the products it evaluates.
+To maintain its independence and impartiality, CR accepts no outside advertising and no free samples and employs several hundred mystery shoppers and technical experts to buy and test the products it evaluates.

-- Curriculum Resource Center
+Curriculum Resource Center

 Provides a library of printable teacher-handout materials for middle school, high school, and junior college curriculum.

-Includes free practice tests written specifically based on the New Jersey DMV materials as well as access to the NJ Driver’s Handbook, NJ Moto Handbook, and NJ CDL Handbook.
+Includes free practice tests written specifically based on the New Jersey DMV materials as well as access to the “NJ Driver’s Handbook,” “NJ Moto Handbook,” and “NJ CDL Handbook.”

-- eBook Collection (EBSCOhost)
+eBook Collection (EBSCOhost)

-This collection provides access to a wide selection of full-text scholarly, reference, and professional eBooks that cover topics including the social sciences, humanities, science, and more.
+Provides access to a wide selection of full-text scholarly, reference, and professional eBooks that cover topics including the social sciences, humanities, science, and more.

-- ERIC (Education Resource Information Center)
+ERIC (Education Resource Information Center)

-ERIC, the Education Resource Information Center, contains more than 1,282,000 records and links to more than 314,000 full-text documents.
+ERIC, the “Education Resource Information Center,” contains more than 1,282,000 records and links to more than 314,000 full-text documents.

-- European Views of the Americas (1493-1750)
+European Views of the Americas (1493-1750)

-- Explora Educators Edition
+Explora Educators Edition

 This collection for educators provides access to lesson plans, student tools, curriculum standards, full-text articles from high-quality educational journals, and more.

-- Explora Primary Schools
+Explora Primary Schools

-This resource includes the full-text of popular elementary school magazines, children’s encyclopedia entries, and more.
+Includes the full-text of popular elementary school magazines, children’s encyclopedia entries, and more.
 All complete articles are assigned reading-level indicators (Lexiles).
 In addition to articles, this resource also includes more than a million images, including photos, maps, and flags.

-- Explora Public Libraries
+Explora Public Libraries

-- Explora Secondary Schools
+Explora Secondary Schools

 Ferguson’s Career Guidance Center

-The Ferguson’s Career Guidance Center provides valuable information on industries, job search skills, school selection guidance for high school students, as well as information on scholarships, internships, apprenticeships, and grants.
+Provides valuable information on industries, job search skills, school selection guidance for high school students, as well as information on scholarships, internships, apprenticeships, and grants.

-- Funk & Wagnalls New World Encyclopedia
+Funk & Wagnalls New World Encyclopedia

-This database provides over 25,000 encyclopedic entries covering a variety of subject areas.
+Provides over 25,000 encyclopedic entries covering a variety of subject areas.

-- Gale Biography in Context
+Gale Biography in Context

-- Gale Literature Resource Center
+Gale Literature Resource Center

-This database provides access to a wide variety of literary resources, including author biographies, interviews, images, as well as full-text articles, essays, reviews, poems, short stories, plays, and more.
+Provides access to a wide variety of literary resources, including author biographies, interviews, images, as well as full-text articles, essays, reviews, poems, short stories, plays, and more.

-- Health Reference Center
+Health Reference Center

 Provides clear and comprehensive information on conditions and diseases, health and wellness, mental health, and the human body.

-- Latino American Experience
+Latino American Experience

-The Latino American Experience (LAE) is a full-text digital resource exploring the history and culture of U.S. Latinos.
-Wide-ranging and easy to use, LAE is the first-ever full-text database focusing on the history and culture of Latinos living in the United States.
-Its content spans from the pre-Columbian Indigenous civilizations of the Americas through the Spanish and Mexican settlement of much of what is now the United States to the triumphs and challenges facing present-day U.S. Latinos.
+“Latino American Experience” (LAE) is a full-text digital resource exploring the history and culture of U.S. Latinx people.
+Wide-ranging and easy to use, LAE is the first-ever full-text database focusing on the history and culture of Latinx people living in the United States.
+Its content spans from the pre-Colombian Indigenous civilizations of the Americas through the Spanish and Mexican settlement of much of what is now the United States to the triumphs and challenges facing the present-day U.S. Latinx population.

-Learning Express is an acclaimed provider of online platforms for academic skill-building, standardized test preparation, and career-oriented digital content.
+“Learning Express” is an acclaimed provider of online platforms for academic skill-building, standardized test preparation, and career-oriented digital content.
 It features resources for elementary through high school students, plus college and professional career preparation levels.
 Learning Express also allows users to focus on their job search skills and build their resumes, in addition to computer and Internet basics and popular software proficiencies.

-- Legal Information Reference Center
+Legal Information Reference Center

-Providing exclusive online full-text for many of the top consumer legal reference books, Legal Information Reference Center contains more than 225 full-text publications and thousands of legal forms, with more content being added on a regular basis.
+Providing exclusive online full-text for many of the top consumer legal reference books, “Legal Information Reference Center” contains more than 225 full-text publications and thousands of legal forms, with more content being added on a regular basis.
 A majority of the full-text legal reference books are provided through Nolo, the nation’s oldest and most-respected provider of legal information for consumers and small businesses.

-- Library, Information Science & Technology Abstracts (LISTA)
+Library, Information Science & Technology Abstracts (LISTA)

 LISTA indexes more than 560 core journals, nearly 50 priority journals, and nearly 125 selective journals, plus books, research reports, and proceedings.
 Subject coverage includes librarianship, classification, cataloging, bibliometrics, online information retrieval, information management, and more.

-- Literary Reference Center
+Literary Reference Center

-Literary Reference Center (LRC) is a comprehensive literary reference database that provides users with a broad spectrum of reference information from antiquity to the present day.
+“Literary Reference Center” (LRC) is a comprehensive literary reference database that provides users with a broad spectrum of reference information from antiquity to the present day.
 LRC is a comprehensive database that combines information from over 1,000 books and monographs, major literary encyclopedias and reference works, hundreds of literary journals, and unique sources not available anywhere else.

 Designed specifically for public libraries, this multidisciplinary database provides full-text for nearly 1,750 general reference publications with full-text information dating as far back as 1975.

-- Middle Search Plus
+Middle Search Plus

-Middle Search Plus provides full-text for more than 140 popular middle school magazines.
+This resource provides full-text for more than 140 popular middle school magazines.
 All full-text articles included in the database are assigned a reading level indicator (Lexiles).
 Full-text is also available for thousands of biographies and historical essays.
 It also contains 84,774 biographies, 105,786 primary source documents, and an image collection of 400,972 photos, maps, and flags.

-- Military & Government Collection
+Military & Government Collection

-This resource covers current news pertaining to all branches of the military and government, offering a thorough collection of periodicals, academic journals and other pertinent content.
+This resource covers current news pertaining to all branches of the military and government, offering a thorough collection of periodicals, academic journals, and other pertinent content.

-- Modern World History Online
+Modern World History Online

-Covers the people, places, and events in the broad expanse of history, from mid-15th century to the present.
+Covers the people, places, and events in the broad expanse of history, from the mid-15th century to the present.

-- Montclair Historic Image Database
+Montclair History Online (Formerly Historic Image Database)

 Over 13,000 historic images of Montclair Township, each with a written description.
 Browse through the photos or search by keyword.

-- New York Times (1851-2013)
+New York Times (1851-2013)

-Full-text of the New York Times from it’s start in 1851 to December 31, 2013.
+Full-text of the New York Times from its start in 1851 to December 31, 2013.